-- That a bylaw be brought forward to a future Council meeting to repeal BIA Designation By-law No. 6128-18 and any amending by-laws, thereby dissolving the Aurora Business Improvement Area; and - d.
-That staff be directed to perform all necessary administrative functions to conclude the business of the Aurora BIA, and assume their assets and liabilities in accordance with section 214 of the Act, as amended; and

-- e.
-That Economic Development Office incorporate the functions of the BIA into the economic development portfolio; and - f.
+- That a bylaw be brought forward to a future Council meeting to repeal BIA Designation By-law No. 6128-18 and any amending by-laws, thereby dissolving the Aurora Business Improvement Area; and - a.
+That staff be directed to perform all necessary administrative functions to conclude the business of the Aurora BIA, and assume their assets and liabilities in accordance with section 214 of the Act, as amended; and - That Economic Development Office incorporate the functions of the BIA into the economic development portfolio; and - c.
 That staff be directed to develop and implement a business engagement strategy for the Downtown area and report back to a future meeting of Council. - 2.
-That Council permit the BIA to continue to operate status quo, provided that the BIA provides proof of performance in accordance with its by-law and the Act, and upholds it responsibility as a local board of the Town. - 3.
 That Council provide direction.